kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - There is a <br>
  #define I2C_Arduino_Pro_Mini  1    //=1 when I2C BPF and Atten is commanded with Arduino Pro Mini (allow SWR reading)<br>
 on relay.h to define if the Arduino Pro Mini is part of the project.<br>
-- There is a table swr_pow[] on hmi.cpp to make the correlation from the ADC forward power measured and the value showed at display.<br>
+- There is a table swr_pow[] on hmi.cpp to make the correlation from the ADC forward power measured and the value shown on the display.<br>
-- There is a table Smeter_table_level[] on hmi.cpp to make the correlation from the ADC I and Q audio level measured and the value showed at display.<br>
+- There is a table Smeter_table_level[] on hmi.cpp to make the correlation from the ADC I and Q audio level measured and the value shown on the display.<br>
 - Corrections on Arduino Pro Mini I2C routines.<br>
 - I included here a short description of the menus: "Application Menu Description".<br>
 - Just to remember, there is a "Discussions" folder on the Github Project site (look above) to allow comments about the project, as the ucx groups.io forum could not be the right place for it.<br>